Asian American Literary Review

 The Asian American Literary Review (AALR) is a biannual literary magazine and according to its official website is "a space for writers who consider the designation 'Asian American' a fruitful starting point for artistic vision and community."
-It was founded by Lawrence-Minh Bὺi Davis, Gerald Maa and Larry Shinagawa, and Davis and Maa currently serve as the editors-in-chief.
+It was founded in 2010 by Lawrence-Minh Bὺi Davis, Gerald Maa and Larry Shinagawa, and Davis and Maa currently serve as the editors-in-chief.
 The magazine publishes fiction, poetry, creative nonfiction, translations, comic art, interviews and book reviews, and is sponsored by Binghamton University in Binghamton, New York.
-It was also founded in 2010.